Windsor Ukulele Band

 Q: Who is in charge?

-A: Nobody is in charge.
-We are all in it for the fun.
-Chris Brown founded the group (in February 2023) and he runs the website for us, but we play whatever the group agrees to.
+A: Chris Brown founded the group (in February 2023) and he runs the website for us and sorts out insurance.
+The band play whatever songs the group agrees to.
+We have a setlist that just keeps growing.
+Bob (one of the original members) looks after that for us.